en-archx/archx/README.md

 `initialState` is the first state of the ui

 `reducer()` is a `BiFunction` that gets the previous `state` and a `result`, then yields a new `state`.
 Continuing the example above it will become, _dogs-list-bottom-reached-event_ -> _load-dogs-action_ -> _dogs-loaded-result_ -> _dog-list-state_.

+Lastly, the state goes in to the `stateRelay` ready to be emitted to any attached observable.

 To understand further, let me give you a concrete version of the example above,